-On July 30, 2013, the Company completed its initial public offering of 5,941,667 shares of the Company's common stock, at a price of \$15.00 per share, including 775,000 shares of common stock issued upon the exercise in full by the underwriters of their option to purchase additional shares at the same price to cover over-allotments.
+On July 30, 2013, the Company completed its initial public offering of 5,941,667 shares of the Company's common stock, at a price of \$15.00 per share, including 775,000 shares of common stock issued upon the exercise in full by the underwriters of their option to purchase additional shares at the same price to cover over-allotments, pursuant to the Company's Registration Statement on Form S-1 (File No. 333-189358) which was declared effective on July 24, 2013.
 The Company received net proceeds of \$79,811,000 from the sale, net of underwriting discounts and commissions and other offering expenses.
 The offer and sale of all of the shares in the offering were registered under the Securities Act in accordance with the Company's final prospectus filed on July 25, 2013 with the SEC pursuant to Rule 424(b)(4) of the Securities Act.